New Jersey Historic Trust recommends Annex and Log House Kitchen Project for Preservation Grant!

-Following a destructive tropical storm in August 2020, the museum has been intensively working on a plan to rebuild the Annex (pictured at left, after the storm).
+Following a destructive tropical storm in August 2020, the museum has been intensively working on a plan to rebuild the Annex.
 Adjacent to the Log House, the Annex was built by Gustav Stickley as an open-air dining pavilion and later enclosed.

 We are thrilled to report that the Annex Rehabilitation and Log House Kitchen Restoration Project has been recommended for a 2021 Preserve New Jersey Historic Preservation Fund Grant by the New Jersey Historic Trust.
 The Annex will become the museum’s Visitor Pavilion and the on-site home of The Craftsman Shop.
 The Log House kitchen will be restored its original Stickley floor plan and interior (see below).
 Click here for more news about the 2021 New Jersey Historic Trust Preserve New Jersey Preservation Grants.

 The Education Center receives a Preservation New Jersey Award!